HuyaneMatsu/hata/docs/topics/user_menu.md

 ##### cancel

-Called when the menu is closed, timeouted, or when any exception occurs.
+Called when the menu is closed, timeouted or when any exception occurs.

-The following parameters are passed to iti:
+The following parameters will be passed to it:

 | Name      | Type                      |
 |-----------|---------------------------|
 | exception | `None` or `BaseException` |

-The exception's value depends how the menu was closed:
+The exceptions value depends on how the menu was closed:
 - `None` : The factorized class called `menu.close()` without passing any exception.
-- `TimeoutError` : The menu timed out.
+- `TimeoutError` : The menu timed-out.
 - `CancelledError` : The menu was closed with `close_emoji`.
-- `PermissionError` : The client has no permissions to add reactions on the menu.
-(Can be ignored)
+- `PermissionError` : The client has no permissions to add reactions on the menu (can be ignored).
-- `ConnectionError` : No internet connection.
-(Can be ignored)
+- `ConnectionError` : No internet connection (can be ignored).
-- `DiscordException` : Exception raised by Discord.
-(Can be ignored, if important, is ensured with `client.events.error`)
+- `DiscordException` : Exception raised by Discord (can be ignored but if important can be ensured with `client.events.error`)

-Other exception should not be triggered.
+Other exception will not trigger it.

 ## Parameters

-User menu has 3 parameters, from which 2 is required.
-Every extra positional and keyword parameter with the created menu runner instance is passed to the factorized class's constructor.
+User menu has 3 parameters from which 2 are required.
+Any extra positional and keyword parameters of the menu runner instance will be passed to the factorized class constructor.

 ##### client